'Caicedo perfect for Chelsea but no panic for Liverpool'

 That's why Liverpool wanted him, and why they agreed a fee of £111m for him last week, before Chelsea came back in.

-Even so, the kind of players I'd expect to see clubs spending so big on are what I would call game-changers - goalscorers and goal-makers, or creators.
+He's a wonderful talent but, even so, the kind of players I'd expect to see clubs spending so big on are what I would call game-changers - goalscorers and goal-makers, or creators.

 I'm thinking of the likes of Kevin de Bruyne or Bernardo Silva in the Premier League now or, in the past, David Silva, Steven Gerrard or Frank Lampard.